 The Champs-Élysées is perhaps the best-known avenue in the world.
-Running from Place de la Concorde to the Arc de Triomphe, this picturesque street is lined with charming cafes, historic theaters, and luxury boutiques of all kinds.
+Charming cafes, historic theaters, and luxury boutiques of all kinds line this picturesque street that runs from Place de la Concorde to the Arc de Triomphe.
 The name Champs-Élysées, is a reference to the mythological Greek paradise, the Elysian fields.
 In suit, it’s regarded as one of the most idyllic locations in Paris.

 History of the Champs Elysees